 The AG has established a Know Your Employment Rights section on the department’s website to provide information and answers to questions about the legal rights of employees and employers under Whitmer’s stay-at-home order.

-The website also provides information on which types of employees are considered “critical infrastructure workers” under the order, and therefore permitted to work outside home, as well as frequently asked questions about employee rights and employer responsibilities, and suggested practices for law enforcement and prosecutors.
+The website also provides information on which types of employees are considered “critical infrastructure workers” under the order, and therefore permitted to work outside the home, as well as frequently asked questions about employee rights and employer responsibilities, and suggested practices for law enforcement and prosecutors.

-Under the Governor’s “Stay Home, Stay Safe” executive order, in-person work that is not necessary to sustain or protect life is prohibited.
-Unless an employee has been designated by his or her employer as a critical infrastructure worker, that employee cannot be compelled to work outside home.
+Under the governor’s “Stay Home, Stay Safe” executive order, in-person work that is not necessary to sustain or protect life is prohibited.
+Unless an employee has been designated by his or her employer as a critical infrastructure worker, that employee cannot be compelled to work outside the home.
 A willful violation of this executive order is a misdemeanor and should be reported to law enforcement in the jurisdiction where the offense occurred.